kevinboudreault/linux-tools/README.md

 # Linux Tools Configuration for SysAdmin & DevOps 🛠️

-My curated collection of Linux tools, scripts, and configurations to streamline my daily sysadmin and DevOps tasks, troubleshooting, and system management.
+My curated collection of Linux tools, scripts, and configurations to streamline my daily sysadmin and DevOps tasks, troubleshooting, and Linux system management.
 This repo serves as a centralized hub for automation, monitoring, and efficiency in Linux environments.

 ---